Young Thamesmead artists triumph in city-wide climate art prize

 The winning prints were revealed on the full 780m2 screen of the Piccadilly Lights – an iconic landmark seen by 100 million people passing through Piccadilly Circus annually, and are now exhibited alongside some of Britain's best loved contemporary artists, including Cornelia Parker and Bridget Riley, at Woolwich Contemporary Print Fair from 26 to 29 October.

 Supporting the prize is part of Peabody’s wider work to reduce the impact of climate change on people, communities and the environment.
-Our new sustainability strategy 2023-2026 – shaped by our customers including a group of young advisors – sets outs our commitment to prioritising sustainability in all aspects of our work and create change in our communities.
+Our new sustainability strategy 2023-2026 – shaped by our residents including a group of young advisors – sets outs our commitment to prioritising sustainability in all aspects of our work and create change in our communities.

 Richard Ellis, Director of Sustainability at Peabody, said: “The Young London Print Prize is sparking vital conversations at all ages about how we can live more sustainably.
 Supporting this incredible prize is really important to us.
 We’re always looking for new ways we can improve sustainability, such as making home improvements, boosting energy efficiency, and reducing our emissions.
 A huge congratulations to everyone who got involved.
 Their art is helping shape a better future for the next generations, and it’s fantastic to see young people expressing their thoughts about the climate crisis creatively.”